Gobzems' List: Founding

 On 29 January 2021, the Latvian Register of Enterprises postponed their decision on whether to legally register the party or not, due to issues with insufficient information in the application documents.
 The party was given exactly three months to fix the issues.
 On 26 February, the Register of Enterprises officially registered the party.
 Similarly to KPV, KuK was ideologically ambiguous while fielding relentless anti-elite rhetoric that tapped into the anti-vaccination and anti-lockdown movements that had spread across Latvia during the COVID-19 pandemic.
 In December 2021, Gobzems organized a "Rhododendron tour" of Latvia, culminating in an unlicensed, loosely organized evening demonstration outside Riga Castle, the residence of the President of Latvia.

 Party co-chair Jūlija Stepaņenko and board member Ļubova Švecova, both members of parliament, left the party on 30 June 2021, citing Gobzems' style of communication.
 He had in weeks leading up to the breakaway been criticized for encouraging people not vaccinated against COVID-19 to wear a yellow star, as he claims the government's alleged discrimination against non-vaccinated people is comparable to that of the Jews in Nazi Germany.

-On 16 March 2022, the party was renamed to For Each and Every One.
+On 16 March 2022, the party was renamed For Each and Every One.
 With only the pandemic and an anti-elite message to draw on, Gobzems left the country around spring and resettled with his family in Spain.
 Although he returned to campaign in the summer, his activity had diminished, and his party polled just 3.7% in the Saeima election.
 Almost immediately, Gobzems quit the party and permanently returned to Spain.

 Change to Platform 21

 At the party congress on 26 March 2023, the name of the party was changed to Platform 21.
 It was also decided that the party would become a centrist, modern national party.
 Raimonds Lazdiņš was elected as the chairman of the party.
-Party board member Karina Sprūde said that the change can be called "a restart" of the party.
+Party board member Karina Sprūde said that the change could be called "a restart" of the party.
 The number 21 in the name is said to symbolize the 21st century.